 In a WWE.com interview, Robinson opened up about how much calling this match between John Cena and AJ Styles meant to him.

 “It’s just very exciting.
-This is historic and it’s just nice to be part of making history in this business that I’ve watched since I was 6 years old.
-I’ve been in [sports-entertainment] for 20 years and this is one of the top moments, besides retiring Ric Flair, which was awesome.
+This is historic, and it’s just nice to be part of making history in this business that I’ve watched since I was six years old.
+I’ve been in [sports-entertainment] for 20 years, and this is one of the top moments, besides retiring Ric Flair, which was awesome.
 And I retired Shawn Michaels — that was cool.
-This is definitely in my top three if not the top two [matches] that I’ve officiated.”
+This is definitely in my top three, if not the top two [matches] that I’ve officiated.”

 He remains thankful for the opportunities that Vince McMahon and WWE have given him and hints that he has no plans to slow down.
 “It is a privilege to work for the greatest sports entertainment company in the world and for the man who created it.
 There is no other place I would rather spend the next 10-15 years of my career.”

 The next time you see him pop into the ring, watch him closely and enjoy.
-Robinson’s energy in the ring is infectious and at times he can be more exciting to watch than the superstars who are battling it out in the ring.
+Robinson’s energy in the ring is infectious, and at times, he can be more exciting to watch than the superstars who are battling it out in the ring.
 He brings so much passion and emotion into whatever match he is officiating.
-He IS the unsung hero of WWE.
+He is an unsung hero of WWE.